drawbuildplay/blog/content/blog/diy-built-in-shelves-using-ikea-billy-bookcase-hack.md

 {{<imgproc "/uploads/ikea_bookshelf_hack.png" Resize "1200x" >}}Ikea Billy Bookshelf Hack{{</imgproc>}}

-Once your base is in, build your Billy's per Ikea's instructions.
+Once your base is in, build your Billy's per IKEA's instructions.
 As each shelf is built, lift it up and place it on your base.
 Don't mount it to the wall yet, as you will likely need to adjust the spacing between each shelf to make them evenly spaced once all of them are up.

-Once all shelves are up and equally distributed, use the Ikea mounts provided to secure them to the studs behind the wall.
+Once all of your IKEA Billy Bookcase shelves are up and equally distributed, use the IKEA mounts provided to secure them to the studs behind the wall.
 Also try to keep the distance between each shelf a standard width as it will be covered by trim (so something like 2.5" is good, but go with what is available and looks good to you).

 {{<imgproc "/uploads/moldings.png" Resize "1200x" >}}Book Shelf Molding / Trim{{</imgproc>}}